modolabs/Kurogo-Mobile-Web/doc/mw/tour.rst

 There are several directories located in the root of the Kurogo folder:

 **add-ons**
-  This directory contains additional scripts or code that be used to interact with other applications **app**
+  This directory contains additional scripts or code that can be used to interact with other applications **app**
   This directory contains the code and :ref:`templates <templates-tour>` for each module provided by Kurogo.
 This also includes shared templates used by every module (including headers and footers).
 As with the lib